2017.04.13 / updated 2018.10.07 | By Gregory Nagy

 Only here in the Odyssey is the hero Tīthōnos ever mentioned, O.05.001.
 In the Iliad, there is a parallel mention of Tīthōnos at I.11.001.
 The wording of O.05.001–002 here matches the wording of I.11.001–002.
-The story of the abduction of Tīthōnos by Ēōs, goddess of dawn, is told at HH Aphrodite 218–238.
-The liaison between the mortal man Tīthōnos and the immortal goddess Ēōs is parallel to the liaison between the mortal man Ankhises and the immortal goddess Aphrodite.
-And, as a result of both these affairs, the mortal man is permanently damaged: in the case of Tīthōnos, he loses his youth though he holds on to life.
-In the case of Ankhises, he is afflicted with some kind of paralysis.
-See the comment on HH Aphrodite 218–238.
-The fact that Rhapsody 5 begins with a reference to an affair between a mortal man and an immortal goddess is relevant to the story of the affair between Odysseus and Calypso. [[GN 2017.04.12 via GMP 252.]]
+The story of the abduction of Tīthōnos by Ēōs, goddess of dawn, is told in the Homeric Hymn to Aphrodite 218–238.
+The liaison between the mortal man Tīthōnos and the immortal goddess Ēōs is parallel to the liaison between the mortal man Anchises and the immortal goddess Aphrodite.
+And, as a result of both these affairs, the mortal man is permanently damaged.
+In the case of Tīthōnos, he loses his youth though he holds on to life, but old age renders him immobile, as we read in the Homeric Hymn to Aphrodite, verse 234.
+In the case of Anchises, he too is afflicted with immobility—which is why his son Aeneas has to carry him on his shoulders in ancient depictions of that hero’s escape from Troy together with his family (for a splendid example, I refer to a vase painting dated to the early fifth century BCE, British Museum inventory number 1836.0224.138).
+Such stories of permanent damage are relevant to the story of the affair between Odysseus and the goddess Calypso.
+In sum, the fact that Rhapsody 5 begins with a reference to an affair between a mortal man and an immortal goddess indicates the dangers that now threaten Odysseus. [[GN 2017.04.12 via GMP 252.]]

 The accusative of ommata ‘eyes’ here, as the direct object of thelgein, indicates that the idea of looking is built into this verb.
 Accordingly, it can be argued that the Lithuanian verb žvelgiù ‘look’ is a cognate of thelgein, which I translate as ‘put a trance on, enchant’.
 I interpret the enchantment here as an effect of visual attraction. [[GN 2017.04.13 via Nagy 2008:50 and HC 1§121.]]

 At O.05.136, Calypso says that she was intending to make Odysseus athanatos ‘immortal’ and agērōs ‘ageless’.
-Similarly at HH Aphrodite 214, Zeus when he abducts Ganymedes makes him athanatos ‘immortal’ and agērōs ‘ageless’.
-By contrast, at HH Aphrodite 221, Ēōs forgets to ask for agelessness after she abducts Tīthōnos and asks only that her mortal lover be athanatos ‘immortal’.
-So, she forgot to ask that he should have lasting hēbē ‘youth’, HH Aphrodite 224. [[GN 2017.04.13 via BA 197.]]
+Similarly in Homeric Hymn to Aphrodite 214, Zeus when he abducts Ganymedes makes him athanatos ‘immortal’ and agērōs ‘ageless’.
+By contrast, in Homeric Hymn to Aphrodite 221, Ēōs forgets to ask for agelessness after she abducts Tīthōnos and asks only that her mortal lover be athanatos ‘immortal’.
+So, she forgot to ask that he should have lasting hēbē ‘youth’, Homeric Hymn to Aphrodite 224. [[GN 2017.04.13 via BA 197.]]

 At O.05.160, aiōn ‘life-force, lifetime’ is a potential recycling of time: see the comment on I.01.052.
 But such a recycling is threatened at O.05.161 by a linear prolongation of life, which would result in what is indicated here by the verb phthinesthai ‘wilt, perish’.
 [GN 2017.04.13 via GMP 126.]

 For a god to swear by the Styx is to reaffirm the absolute permanence of its waters, as indicated by the epithet aphthito– ‘imperishable’ in Hesiod Theogony 389, 397, 805.
-See the comment on I.02.046; also the comment on HH Demeter 259, where Demeter swears by the Styx that she would have made Demophon athanatos ‘immortal’ and agērōs, 260, if the mother of the child had not spoiled what the goddess intended. [[GN 2017.04.13 via BA 187.]]
+See the comment on I.02.046; also the comment on Homeric Hymn to Demeter 259, where Demeter swears by the Styx that she would have made the child Demophon athanatos ‘immortal’ and agērōs, 260, if the mother of this child had not spoiled what the goddess intended. [[GN 2017.04.13 via BA 187.]]

 We see here a specialized sense of this noun harmoniā ‘joint’, derived from the root ar– as in arariskein ‘join’. [[GN 2017.04.13 via BA 299.]]